 Did you know?

-Under the Check Challenge Appeal and Audit process, over 85% of properties where a check is lodged achieve a reduction in the business rates liability.
+Under the Check Challenge Appeal and Audit process, over 85% of properties where RVA have lodged a Check, achieve a reduction in the business rates liability.

 25% of all RVA’s reductions are achieved in as little as four weeks.